How to package and store batteries prior to recycling and disposal

 In general, batteries are regulated as Universal Waste by the Environmental Protection Agency (EPA), with a few exceptions like alkaline batteries.
 A Universal Waste designation means that it is the responsibility of the generator of batteries to properly ship and dispose of batteries.
 Please refer to all pertinent regulations including United States Department of Transportation (USDOT), United States Environmental Protection Agency (USEPA), and state and local regulations; this article is intended to provide general guidelines.

-So how do you properly package, store, and recycle your used batteries?
-There are some general guidelines you can follow for most types of batteries.
 (In this post, we’re going to focus on general battery packaging and storage and not get into the nitty gritty of identifying the different types of batteries.
-You can learn more about battery chemistries here.)

 How to package batteries for storage